 400 years ago a group of writers collaborated on a historical play called Sir Thomas More.

 The script included one of the earliest and most impassioned defences of a compassionate refugee policy, an extract known as The Strangers’ Case, widely believed to be written by William Shakespeare.
-This World Refugee Day, the International Rescue Committee and Shakespeare’s Globe Theatre have brought that speech to life in our new film.
+For World Refugee Day 2018, the International Rescue Committee and Shakespeare’s Globe Theatre brought that speech to life in a film.

 Who were the strangers?